oclservice/ocls-clear-display/README.md

 For each link
 like this, the module then sends a request to the CLEAR/OUR API for that record and displays the response visually on Primo.

+If you opt for the default display (inside the Primo "Show License" toggle), the information pulled from CLEAR/OUR **replaces** any permitted uses information provided by the Alma record.

 ## How to enable the module